The GEBF support for restoration of Caminada Headland benefits species including the piping plover.

 “The 2010 oil spill devastated coastal wildlife populations and communities throughout southern Louisiana, exacerbating the negative impacts of one of the greatest challenges ever faced by the State: the loss of coastal lands at an epic scale.
 The Gulf Environmental Benefit Fund is helping us advance barrier island restoration and river diversions, key strategies in our effort to save Louisiana’s coast.” — Louisiana Governor John Bel Edwards

-To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Louisiana stands at 13, with a total current value of more than $607 million.
+To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Louisiana stands at 14, with a total current value of over $1.27 billion.
+These projects leverage or complement other conservation investments worth nearly $165 million, creating a total impact of nearly $1.44 billion for the Louisiana coast.
 These projects were selected for funding following extensive consultation with the Louisiana Coastal Protection and Restoration Authority (CPRA), the U.S. Fish & Wildlife Service (FWS), and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Louisiana reflect the fundamental components of the state's comprehensive Coastal Master Plan and focus on actions to restore barrier islands and implement river diversions, in accordance with the terms of the BP and Transocean plea agreements.
 These investments in planning, engineering, and design and construction are critical to the implementation of the Coastal Master Plan and to the long-term sustainability of one of the most productive, unique and imperiled coastal and estuarine ecosystems in the world.